-You can vote early at the Pottawattamie County Courthouse starting 29 days before an election.
+You can vote early at the Pottawattamie County Auditor's office starting 20 days before any election.
 Your voted ballot will be placed in a sealed envelope and securely stored until Election Day.
 Your ballot will be opened by a bipartisan team of Election Workers, separated from anything identifying who the ballot belongs to, and counted.
 You may also vote early at a Satellite Voting location.
 Satellite Voting locations vary depending on the election.
 For most elections, in-person early voting ends at 5pm on the night before the election.
 Check with the Auditor's office for more information.

 You may also request an absentee ballot be mailed to you.
 In order to vote absentee by mail you must complete a request form.
 You may contact the Auditor's office to request that a form be sent to you or print off a form and mail it in.
-To be sent an absentee ballot by mail, the Auditor's Office must receive your Absentee Ballot Request form by 5pm on the Friday 11 days before the Election (or the Saturday 10 days before a General Election).
+To be sent an absentee ballot by mail, the Auditor's Office must receive your Absentee Ballot Request form by 5pm on the Monday 15 days before the Election.

 The only way to vote on Election Day is by casting a vote at your assigned polling place.
 Visit the link to find your polling place.